Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 ![figure4.png](Images/figure4.png)
 Figure 4: Power Automate Create Screen.

 3. At the middle of the screen, click on Automated cloud flow.
-Next, on Flow name add the name of the flow, here I will be using Populate Database Complaint Management.
+Next, on Flow name add the name of the flow, here I will be using Populate Customer Support Database.

 On Choose your flow's trigger, select the trigger When an item is created.
 Click on Create.